nixworks/Snuff-book/README.md

 ![](https://github.com/nixworks/Snuff-book/blob/master/gifkabinet/designer%20killing/AI/ArtBoard%20Image%20(414).jpg)

-Editorial Note:
+editorial comment:

-'a machinegun or zyklone B treatment would have givven us a more worthy death'
+'a machinegun or a zyklone B treatment would have givven us a more worthy death'